RickAstly/Omnifactory-Tweaked/guides/Tweaks.md

 * AE2 tools re-enabled
 * Storage drawers keep their contents when broken
 * Darmstadtium is craftable
+* Gated silicone to HV and added a catalyzed recipe, also tweaked chemistry

 More are coming soon!